hurenkam/node-red-hue-services/README.md

 - Zigbee Connectivity

 ## Todo
-- ~~Bridge discovery and automatic key generation has not yet been implemented.
-Currently the~~ ~~bridge needs to be configured manually with an ip address and known key.~~
-- ~~Provide better low level support for simple resources as 'grouped_light' or 'light'.~~
-- ~~Provide a generic sevice node (to allow using as of yet unsupported services)~~
-- ~~Use scope, this is probably required if i want to upload this as a package.~~
-- ~~Fix packaging, now I'm using a symlink to point to my *UI.js files, this needs a proper solution.~~
-- ~~Upload package to node-red library~~
-- ~~Unit Tests for Clip~~
-- ~~Unit Tests for Nodes~~
-- ~~Contact sensor~~
-- ~~Camera~~
+- Entertainment
 - Geofencing
-- Smart Scenes
 - Unit Tests for UI

-## Postponed until after 0.6.x release
-- Improve 'smart' modes for Switch and Motion devices
-- ~~Improve the generic device node (which allows using as of yet unsupported devices)~~
-- Support more devices
-  - ~~smart button (should be easy to do, but i don't have one to test)~~
-  - ~~tap dial switch (should be similar to a lutron aurora, but i don't have one to test)~~

 # Use
 Using these nodes requires a bit of knowledge on the clip v2 api, as i designed this palette to offer an easy low level interface towards clip.

 The basic principle of the nodes is that you select the proper id on the bridge, then clip events associated with that resource id will come out as `msg.payload`, and whatever `msg.payload` is piped in at the input will be sent as a put request to the clip v2 interface.
 (See here: https://developers.meethue.com/develop/hue-api-v2 )

 The following command will for instance switch a light, room or zone on: